 Use images that are relevant to your content – if you add images that are not relevant to the rest of the content, you won’t be able to have alt text that is descriptive and keyword-rich.

-Don’t always use your main keywords but use semantically related keywords – Many times it’s difficult to have the main keyword in the alt text, a good alternative is to use related keywords.
+Don’t always use your main keywords, but use keyword variations – Many times, it’s challenging to have the main keyword in the alt text.
+A good alternative is to use related keywords.

 Here is an example.